 - We also recommend storing carrots, beets, turnips, leeks, celeriac, and all brassicas in perforated bags.
 Most crops will be able to maintain high humidity better if they are somewhat enclosed, but the bags must breathe well enough for air exchange to prevent decay.

 - Another thing to try to keep in mind is to eat what you store, and don't wait!
 Some people try to stretch the life of their storage crops as long as possible, and in doing so can be reluctant to eat them early on.
 This can really backfire if things start to rot for whatever reason.
 Even under ideal conditions, crops can go bad at any time.
 You are better off having enjoyed the last of your veggies in February than you are throwing out half your stash in April.

-- Leek varieties vary in the periods they require to reach maturity, and the length of the that period is directly related to their cold tolerance:
+- Leek varieties vary in the length of time they require to reach maturity ("days to maturity" or DTM), and the length of that period is directly related to their cold tolerance:

 - Early leeks grow faster and are ready for harvest in late summer to early fall, but they are less cold-tolerant.